 An activity-based workspace

 Long gone are the days where a single social space for staff to relax and socialise was regarded as an employee privilege.
 Employees in the current age expect an office environment where they can pick and choose how and where they work.
 The activity-based working model facilitates mobility within the office, thereby allowing individuals to select the type of work setting that suit their current activity at any given moment in time.
 If you are having trouble focusing on the task at hand, perhaps consider retreating into a quiet, isolated area to reduce distractions from colleagues.
 If you happen to be working on a collaborative project with a group of co-workers, a traditional desk or modern desk arranged in a manner that facilitates open communication may be ideal.
-Some suggested areas for an activity-based workplace include open office areas, meeting areas, privacy areas and lounge areas.
+Some suggested areas for an activity-based workplace include open office areas, meeting areas, privacy areas and lounges areas.

-An open office area is where you will find a more traditional seating arrangement, whereby staff are seated closely together – albeit without any walls or cubicle barriers separating them.
+An open office area is where you will find a more traditional seating arrangement, whereby staff are seated closely together - albeit without any walls or cubicle barriers separating them.
 These areas are perfect for activities that require frequent interaction, allowing employees to discuss and exchange ideas.
-If you fancy a quieter environment for discussions, a meeting room in the form of an enclosed room or a lounge area awards a more conducive space.
+If you fancy a quieter environment for discussions, a meeting room in the form of an enclosed room or a lounge area awards a more conductive space.
 A privacy area is also useful if you need to make confidential phone calls or hold discreet meetings involving no more than three employees, as they are either made up of tiny and enclosed soundproof cubicles or located in an isolated area in the office.
 You may also retreat into the lounge area to seek respite from work.
 Typically furnished with comfortable seating such as couches, armchairs and beanbags, these areas are also suitable for spontaneous meetings, relaxing activities and work that requires less concentration.
 A versatile, activity-based workplace design hence offers a different space for a different task.

 A homely workspace